ioannismesionis/ioannismesionis.github.io/_posts/2021-01-14-isvalid-sherlock-coding-challenge.md

 tags: [python, code, unit-testing, sherlock]
 ---

-Sherlock considers a string to be valid if all characters of the string appear the same number of times. <br>
+Sherlock considers a string to be valid if all characters of the string appear the same number of times.
 It is also valid if he can remove just 1 character at 1 index in the string, and the remaining characters will occur the same number of times.

 Given a string , determine if it is valid.
 If so, return YES, otherwise return NO.